Other International Opportunities

 Application Process: After filling out an application, students receive the endorsement of USI.
 Two students from the state will be selected to advance to the regional selection process.
 Eight states are represented at this level, and the four students chosen here become Rhodes Scholars.
 As indicated by the selection process, this award is extremely competitive.

 Deadline: October 1 of the senior year.
-Contact International Programs and Services if you are interested in this program.
+Contact the Center for International Programs if you are interested in this program.